smarr/truffle-notes/breakpoints-and-stepping-for-concurrency.md

 and only trigger a suspension when we are in the `AFTER_ROOT_NODE` location for the same root node, and for the same stack height.
 This is necessary to account for recursion.
+Note, the `AFTER_ROOT_NODE` location is also a custom addition and comes with the corresponding `AFTER_STATEMENT` location, which allow us to set breakpoints or step to the point after which a node is executed.

-Overall, I find stepping strategies a rather useful way of expressing what the debugger should do.
+Overall, I find stepping strategies a rather useful way of expressing what the debugger should do, and stopping after the execution of a node seems also useful.
-Unfortunately, the current design in Truffle does not support any extension from by tools.
+Unfortunately, the current design in Truffle does not support any extension by tools.
-While we only desired to step before and after root nodes for sequential so far, general stepping strategies are another topic.
+While we only desired to step before and after (root) nodes for sequential debugging so far, general stepping strategies are another topic.

 ### 3. Activity-specific Stepping Strategies